 DepositPhotos

-Vanguard Group is a leader in index funds.
-Vanguard founder Jack Bogle launched the first Vanguard index fund for U.S. retail investors—the Vanguard First Index Investment Trust, which is now the Vanguard 500 Index Fund Admiral Shares (VFIAX)—in 1976.
-And in the four-and-a-half decades that have followed, Vanguard Funds have grown to become the dominant force in index investing.
+In 1976, Vanguard founder Jack Bogle launched the first index fund for U.S. retail investorsโ€”the Vanguard First Index Investment Trust, which is now the Vanguard 500 Index Fund Admiral Shares (VFIAX).
+In the nearly five decades that have followed, Vanguard Funds have grown to become the dominant force in index investing.

-Today, this former upstart mutual fund company has more than $9.0 trillion in assets under management with an average expense ratio of just 0.08%, or a mere 80¢ for every $1,000 invested.
-There are currently ~425 Vanguard funds, including mutual funds and ETFs.
-And Vanguard index funds cover every conceivable pocket of the investable universe, including individual sector funds and emerging markets.
+There are currently more than 400 Vanguard funds, including mutual funds and ETFs.
+Vanguard index funds, which account for roughly half that number, cover every conceivable pocket of the investable universe, including individual sector funds and emerging markets.

 Vanguard grew into the powerhouse mutual fund company it is today by taking care of its clients and genuinely looking after their interests.
 Vanguard funds really started and continue to accelerate the trend of fee compression.
 We all collectively pay less in fees and expenses and enjoy better returns because of the index revolution started and led by Vanguard’s founder Jack Bogle.

-The 7 Top Beginner-Friendly Index Funds From Vanguard
+The 8 Top Beginner-Friendly Index Funds From Vanguard

-But you can absolutely use these to build a starter portfolio.
+But you can absolutely use these to build a core portfolio.
 For the beginning investor, this particular mix of Vanguard funds covers the major bases, giving you exposure to U.S. stocks, stocks in developed and emerging markets, and government and corporate bonds.

 With that said, let’s jump into it.